TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Context/Index.rst

 .. _context_api_aspects_preview:

-Preview Aspect
+Preview aspect
 --------------

-The `PreviewAspect` may be used to indicate that the frontend is in preview mode (for example in case a workspace is previewed or hidden pages or records should be shown).
+The preview aspect may be used to indicate that the frontend is in preview mode (for example in case a workspace is previewed or hidden pages or records should be shown).

 .. _context_api_aspects_preview_properties:

-The Preview Aspect contains the following properties:
+The preview aspect, :php:`TYPO3\CMS\Frontend\Aspect\PreviewAspect`, contains the following properties:

 ==============  ========================================================================  ======
 Property        Call                                                                      Result